DavidAnson/vscode-markdownlint/README.md

 }
 ```

-To extend another configuration file, any `.markdownlint.json` can use the `extends` property to provide a relative path:
+To extend another configuration file, any configuration file can use the `extends` property to provide a relative path:

 ```json
 {